debian-pi/raspbian-ua-netinst/README.md

 IPv6 networks can provide automatic addressing, automatic gateway discovery, and automatic DNS resolver discovery, but these can be provided independently.
 As a result, configuration of the installer for IPv6 is done in three parts.

+The simplest configuration is when the network supports SLAAC and RDNSS; this is roughly equivalent to IPv4 DHCP, and the installer will be able to automatically assign an address, gateway, and get DNS resolver address(es).

 #### Addressing

 The installer can be configured in three modes: